 All students participate in a variety of community service projects and initiatives designed to promote positive community awareness.
 We offer Shabbatonim (Shabbat overnight programs), field trips in the arts and sciences, and a variety of other educational trips.
 Our Senior trip is an exceptionally moving multi-week program that combines experiencing Holocaust history in Poland with the witnessing of Jewish rebirth and innovation in Israel.

-FJA offers Advanced Placement (AP) classes in Biology, Calculus AB, Calculus BC, Chemistry, English Language, English Literature, Environmental Science, Physics, Psychology, US Government, and US History to students who demonstrate the ability to succeed in college-level courses.
-Additional courses may be added in the future.
+FJA offers Advanced Placement (AP) classes in: Calculus AB, Calculus BC, Statistics, English Language, English Literature, Biology, Chemistry, Environmental Science, Physics I, Physics C, Psychology, US Government, Human Geography, and US History to students who demonstrate the ability to succeed in college-level courses.
+(Additional AP courses may be added in the future.)
 Other AP courses are available online for individual students who wish to pursue them.
-For more information about AP Courses, please contact Mr. Randy Gawel, Director of General Studies email@example.com.
+Additionally, college-level honors courses are taught in Anatomy and Physiology, Rabbinics, Bible, Hebrew, and the arts.
+For more information about AP Courses, please contact Mr. Randy Gawel, Principal firstname.lastname@example.org.